 There are various reasons why tourists visiting Sagrada Familia want to know if going up the towers will be worth it.

 - 1. They have limited time on their hands and want to see as much of Barcelona as possible

-- 2. To go up the Nativity or Passion Towers, they need to buy tickets (audio or non-audio), which means incurring extra cost
+- 2. To go up the Nativity Tower or Passion Tower, they need to buy tickets (audio or non-audio), which means incurring extra cost

 - 3. The facades are not connected, which means you can either visit the Nativity facade or Passion facade at a time.